 - No fire risk

 10. DIY Emergency Heaters

 There are a lot of DIY emergency heaters you can make to keep your home warm.
-The most popular ones include terracotta flower pot heaters, candle heaters and alcohol heaters.
+The most popular ones include terracotta flower pot, candle, and alcohol heaters.
 You can see homemade heaters here.

-While these DIY heaters will warm your home, they are generally very unsafe to use.
-For example, I’ve heard of multiple people who have had their terracotta flower pot heaters catch on fire.
+While these DIY heaters will warm your home, they are generally very unsafe.
+For example, I’ve heard of multiple people who have had their terracotta flower pot heaters catch fire.
 Never leave a homemade heater unattended or running while you sleep.

 - Can be made from items you find